daveknights/streamdeck-sibelius-actions/README.md

 ## Troubleshooting

 ### Plugin Runner
-If after uploading a json file the category and plugin values are not showing in the property inspector drop downs, paste the contents of the file you uploaded into an onlie [json validator](https://jsonlint.com/) to ensure there are no syntax errors.
+If after uploading a json file the category and plugin values are not showing in the property inspector drop downs, paste the contents of the file you uploaded into an online [json validator](https://jsonlint.com/) to ensure there are no syntax errors.
+Also check that the plugin names are correct.

-Every time you upload new plugin names, a new connection will need to be made with Sibelius regardless of whether you quit the application or not.

 ### Command Runner
 It the action doesn't work, ensure the command ID you've used is correct and that you have clicked the **Save Command** button in the property inspector.